Every baby shower will be different of course, and the sort of baby shower that you have will dictate the games that you would like to include.

 Don’t forget, each baby shower game will take a lot longer if you have a big crowd.
 If you’re not sure about how long games will take, have one or two ‘backup' games that you will only play if earlier games are over faster than you thought!

 There’s one key for success for all baby shower games: planning.
-Your baby shower will run so much more smoothly if you make up a timetable that includes when and for how long each game will run, and nominates who is responsible for each task that must be done.
+Your baby shower will run so much more smoothly if you make up a timetable that includes when and for how long each game will run, and nominate who is responsible for each task that must be done.
 Some games suit a younger, rowdier group; others require guests to bring something along.
 Choose a selection of games to suit the guests that will be coming.

 Not convinced that you even want one baby shower game?
 If you’d rather not, it’s your shower and you can bail if you want to!
-But do consider baby shower games as an option; even if you’re not really a ‘games’ person, there’s lots of good reasons to include a few games at your baby shower; here’s just a few:
+But do consider baby shower games as an option; even if you’re not really a ‘games’ person, there are lots of good reasons to include a few games at your baby shower; here’s just a few:

 - Baby shower games as icebreakers: Games can be great icebreakers, especially if many of your guests don’t know each other.
 By playing baby shower games, your guests can meet each other, interact in a fun way and even make new friends.